keymanapp/keyman/README.md

      *
      * Affects the `context` property sent in `predict` messages.
      *
+     * While the left context MUST NOT bisect surrogate pairs, they MAY
-     * TODO: Will this ever bisect graphical cluster boundaries?
+     * bisect graphical clusters.
      */
-    rightContextCodeUnits: 32,
+    rightContextCodeUnits: number,
   };
+}
 ```